django-cms/django-cms/docs/topics/touch.rst

 Smaller devices such as most phones are too small to be adequately usable.
 For example, your Apple Watch is sadly unlikely to provide a very good django CMS editing experience.

-Older devices will often lack the performance to support support a usefully responsive frontend editing/administration interface.
+Older devices will often lack the performance to support a usefully responsive frontend editing/administration interface.

 The following devices are known to work well, so newer devices and more powerful models should also be suitable:

 * iOS: Apple iPad Air 1, Mini 4
-* Android: Asus Nexus 7, Sony Xperia Z2 Tablet, Samsung Galaxy Tab 4
+* Android: Sony Xperia Z2 Tablet, Samsung Galaxy Tab 4
 * Windows 10: Microsoft Surface

 We welcome feedback about specific devices.